khaliqgant/Alfred-Project-Workflow/README.md

 * It will then launch that project in your IDE and cd to that project in the terminal, run a git status for you, and open the Github app for that repository.
 Note: Install "Command Lines Tools" on the Github app if you want this to work.
 * If you use MAMP it will also look up the domain of the project and open it in the browser

+* If you want to open a project only in your IDE of choice, initiate with ````ide```` which will bring up your projects and selecting one will then quickly open it in your IDE.
+* No arguments are accepted for this option

 Heavily influnced by [gharlan / alfred-github-workflow](https://github.com/gharlan/alfred-github-workflow)